petergridge/Irrigation-Card/README.md

 HACS installation
 * Adding the repository using HACS is the simplest approach

+NOTE: If you are migrating from a manual installation:
+  * unregister the resource /local/irrigation_card.js
+  * delete irrigation_card.js from config/www

 Manual install
 * Ensure you have advanced mode enabled in Home Assistant
 * Copy irrigation-card.js to the /config/www directory in Home Assistant